-On the basis of the fund regulations, the recoverable amount of IGD's investment in the "Fondo Juice" real estate investment fund is strictly correlated with fair value and with the sale value of the property investments managed.
+On the basis of the fund regulations, the recoverable The Company monitors the status of such litigation and amount of IGD's investment in the "Fondo Juice" real esconsults with its attorneys and with experts in law and tate investment fund is strictly correlated with fair value taxation. and with the sale value of the property investments man-5.6.4 SEGMENT REPORTING aged.